jhfatehi/pisql-server/README.md

    `network options -> hostname`

 1. Enable WiFi.
 This is not required if a wired connection is being use, which is a good idea if possible.
-If you are using a RPI v1 or v2 you will need a WiFi dongle.
+If you are using a RPI v1 or v2 you will need a Wi-Fi dongle.

    `network options -> wi-fi`